jaylensoeur/Identity-and-access-management/README.md

 - Returning sensitive information in ID Tokens via front-channel responses should be avoided by using a back-channel response or the UserInfo endpoint or encrypting the ID Token if encryption is support

 ## SAML
-- Is an XML-based framework for exchaning security information between business partners
+- SAML is an XML-based framework for exchaning security information between business partners
 - Provided two features which became widely used:
           * cros-domain SSO
           * identity federation